BenWestgate/Bails/README.md

     ```
     ![image](https://github.com/BenWestgate/Bails/assets/73506583/0522b2fe-5f7e-4548-a74e-e78ce6c52c53)
 1. Follow the instructions on Screen.
 1. CipherStick's clone and backup actions are unfinished and unsupported.
-Use a fresh Tails installation with new Persistent Storage; do not distribute a full Persistent Storage copy by default.
+For a handoff to another person, use the [fresh-Tails handoff](docs/HANDOFF.md) instead of copying your Persistent Storage.

 # Support resources